Kung-Fu Master (video game): Arcade

 In Japan, the Game Machine arcade charts listed Spartan X as the top-grossing table arcade cabinet for two months in 1984, from January 15 through February 1984.
 It regained popularity in Japanese arcades following the release of the Famicom port later that year.
 In Europe, it was a major arcade hit in 1985.

-In North America, it was a major hit in arcades, reaching number-one on the US arcade earnings charts upon release, and selling 5,000 arcade cabinets by April 1985.
+In North America, it was a major hit in arcades, reaching number one on the US arcade earnings charts upon release, and selling 5,000 arcade cabinets by April 1985.
 It was later the second top-grossing upright arcade cabinet on the RePlay charts in November 1985 (just below Capcom's Commando).
 It ended the year as America's second highest-grossing arcade game of 1985, below the Data East fighting game Karate Champ.
 Kung-Fu Master was later also America's eleventh highest-grossing arcade game of 1986, according to the annual RePlay chart.

 Claire Edgley of Computer and Video Games gave the arcade game a positive review in March 1985.
 She was positively surprised by the "hard-hitting" action, the "very fast" and "breath-taking" pace, and large number of enemies.
 She also praised the controls, referring to Thomas as "a whirling, kicking, jumping, fighting machine" controlled by an eight-way joystick and two buttons, the "energy levels" which allow the player to "absorb a large number of hits" from enemies, the smooth "lifelike" picturesque graphics, and the catchy music jingles.
-She concluded that if "you thought that Karate Champ was good — wait 'til you try this one!"
+She concluded by saying if "you thought that Karate Champ was good — wait 'til you try this one!"

 Mike Roberts also gave the arcade game a positive review in the May 1985 issue of Computer Gamer.
-He noted it was part of the "current craze" for arcade martial arts games, but said it had "more of a story line and game play" than others, noting the progression through five floors, simplified controls, abilities such as ducking and jumping, and multiple "standard baddies" followed by "super baddies" who are tougher to beat; he refers to the final opponent as the boss of organization X. Matt Fox later reviewed the arcade game in 2013, praising the gameplay, animation and innovation.
+He stated it was part of the "current craze" for arcade martial arts games, but said it had "more of a story line and game play" than others, noting the progression through five floors, simplified controls, abilities such as ducking and jumping, and multiple "standard baddies" followed by "super baddies" who are tougher to beat; he refers to the final opponent as the boss of organization X. Matt Fox later reviewed the arcade game in 2013, praising the gameplay, animation and innovation.